Congratulations to our Spring 2017 scholarship recipients

 All of the above scholarships are equivalent, regardless of source of funding.
 High school students interested in the scholarship should download the application (PDF).

-This program is funded by Allstate Insurance Company, headquartered in Northbrook, Illinois, also a major funding agency for the Minority High School Scholars Academy, our summer program introducing actuarial profession to minority students (African-American, Hispanic-American and Native-American).
-These one-time $300 scholarships are granted to successful alumni (starting with the 2003 program) of the Minority High School Scholars Academy, who subsequently enroll in a recognized university-level academic program in actuarial science.
-Minority High School Scholars Academy successful alumni who enroll in the Actuarial Program at Illinois State University will have their scholarship doubled to $600 total, thanks to additional support for this scholarship from the College of Arts and Sciences at Illinois State University.
+This program is funded by Allstate Insurance Company, headquartered in Northbrook, Illinois, also a major funding agency for the Midwest High School Scholars Actuarial Academy,our summer program introducing actuarial profession to minority students (African-American, Hispanic-American and Native-American).
+These one-time $300 scholarships are granted to successful alumni (starting with the 2003 program) of the Midwest High School Scholars Actuarial Academy,, who subsequently enroll in a recognized university-level academic program in actuarial science.
+Midwest High School Scholars Actuarial Academy, successful alumni who enroll in the Actuarial Program at Illinois State University will have their scholarship doubled to $600 total, thanks to additional support for this scholarship from the College of Arts and Sciences at Illinois State University.
 Students interested in this scholarship should contact Dr. Krzysztof Ostaszewski.

-Effective the 2004/2005 academic year, our Actuarial Program will grant scholarships funded by D.W.
+Our Actuarial Program also grants scholarships funded by D.W.
 Simpson, an actuarial search company.
 Information about these scholarships is posted at: http://www.dwsimpson.com/scholar.html.
 Illlinois State University students interested in this scholarship must submit their applications to the Actuarial Commitee of our program.
 Application is available here.
+The expected amount of this award is $1000.

 Dr. Orlyn Edge was the creator and the founder of the Actuarial Program at Illinois State University.
 He joined the ISU Mathematics Department faculty in the Fall of 1966 after receiving his Ph.D. from the University of Iowa in May of 1966.
 Dr. Edge was a distinguished member of the Department until he retired in 1999.
 During that time, Dr. Edge started the Actuarial Program at ISU in 1990 and served as its Director until May of 2000.
 This scholarship was established by Dr. Edge for the purpose of providing support for incoming first year students interested in actuarial science.
 This scholarship will be granted to an incoming freshman by the Actuarial Committee.
 All incoming freshmen are automatically considered.
 We generally expect the recipients of this scholarship to meet the following criteria: